There are so many amazing playground and parks in Winnipeg.

 Often overlooked are the numerous playgrounds situation in the new Bridgewater Forest development.
 Although these playgrounds and play structures are not massive, they are well kept, fun for kids, and surrounded by a vast network of trails.

-Our suggesting is to grab your dog, bikes, or stroller, and plan to spend the afternoon in Bridgewater Forest.
+Our suggestion is to grab your dog, bikes, or stroller, and plan to spend the afternoon in Bridgewater Forest.
 From the various play structures, to the dancing fountains, and the shaded walking, jogging, and biking path the area is full of family friendly activities to do.

 Location: 426 Portage Avenue